 - Critically evaluate the literature where statistical applications are used.

-- Take a leadership role in the design and implementation of a research project.
+- Participate in the design and implementation of a research project.

 - Assume responsibility for the design and implementation of analyses for a research project.